A complete guide to exploring Dorset’s beautiful Isle of Purbeck – written by a local and packed with insider tips!

 History in the Isle of Purbeck dates back thousands of years, so there are several Iron Age, Roman and Saxon archaeological sites to explore.
-There are also several “barrows”; stone-age burial mounds, such as:
+There are also several “barrows”; stone-age burial mounds, including:

 - Nine Barrow Down – a ridge along the north side of the Purbeck Hills which is home to nine stone age burial mounds.